epidemian/advent-of-code-2022/README.md

 I overcomplicated the solution at first but then managed to find a better way to express part 2's logic re-using the function to compute the round score used for part 2.

 I learned/remembered that enum values can be cast to their corresponding integer values by using the `as` operator.
 E.g., `anEnumValue as u32`.

+### Day 3: Rucksack Reorganization

+Learned about slice::split_at(n), which is very convenient for splitting things without allocating.
+And also that there's no good solution for chunking an iterator on Rust stable channel yet.